HP319193/prisme.ai/docs/docs/en/contributing/Technical/events/Specifications.md

 # Hosting

-Dockerfile, docker-compose and Helm chart ready to use.
+Dockerfile, docker-compose and Helm chart ready to use.w

+# Linting

+The code should be formatted using Prettier, using the version specified in the package.json